 Address: 735 Jordan Rd, Sedona, AZ 86336, United States

-The museum is made up of 3 historic landmark buildings, a restored movie set building, and a tent house replica.
+The Sedona Heritage Museum is situated in the Jordan Historical Park and comprises three historic landmark buildings, a restored movie set building, and a tent house replica.

-The museum’s collections are focused more on the post civil war lives of the community’s pioneers from the year 1876 to the present.
-Its main mission is to teach, research and preserve the history of Sedona and is operated by the Historical Society of Sedona.
+The museum’s collections are focused more on the post-civil war lives of the community’s pioneers from the year 1876 to the present.
+Its main mission is to teach, research, and preserve Sedona’s history, which is operated by the Historical Society of Sedona.

-Among the things you’ll learn about at the museum are Sedona’s orchard industry, local pioneers, Sedona’s wine making heritage, cowboy life in Arizona and local arts history.
+There are so many things that you will learn about at the museum including Sedona’s orchard industry, local pioneers, Sedona’s wine-making heritage, cowboy life in Arizona, and local art history.
 Your kids will surely enjoy Sedona’s movie-making era display.

-When you start feeling hungry, you can pass by the Elote café for some delicious meals and great services.
-Its only 0.4 miles from the Sedona Heritage Museum so you can just walk there in 10-15 minutes.
+When you start feeling hungry, you can pass by the Elote café for delicious meals and great services.
+It’s only 0.4 miles from the Sedona Heritage Museum, so you can walk there in 10-15 minutes.

-Charges for entering the museum are $10 adults and children over 13.
-There are also $3 audio guided tours and guided tours costing $7 for adults, but are free for children.
+Charges for entering the museum are $10 for adults and children over 13.
+There are also $3 audio-guided tours and guided tours costing $7 for adults but are free for children.

 See Related: Top Free Travel Magazines